PAMinerva/paminerva.github.io/docs/LearnDirectX/A.01-Vectors.md

 This allows to use the appropriate calling conventions for each platform supported by the DirectXMath Library.
 To learn more about calling convections you can refer to the official documentation (see [3] and [4] in the reference list at the end of the tutorial).

 As stated above, **XMVECTOR** is just an alias for **__m128**, which identify a type mapped to XMM registers.
-This means we can't simply use **XMVECTOR** to operate with vectors without using SIMD instructions.
+This means we should not use **XMVECTOR** to operate with vectors without using SIMD instructions.
 For this reason, DirectXMath provides many helper functions that take advantage of SIMD to initialize **XMVECTOR**s and operate with them.
 We will examine most of these functions in the upcoming tutorials.

 If you want to declare a vectorized-constant (const **XMVECTOR**) then it is recommended to use **XMVECTORF32** for floating-point values, and **XMVECTORU32** (or **XMVECTORI32**) for integer values.
 That’s because these types are defined as the union of a **XMVECTOR** and an array.
 This allows us to use the initialization syntax, and let the compiler use SIMD instructions for other operations.